kairsato/Sonar-Interpreter/README.md

 **Task**

-Using ROS to drive a robot to a desired target using PID algorithmn and Kalman Filter.
+Using ROS to drive a robot to the desired target using PID algorithm and Kalman Filter.
 Linux Distro: https://www.ros.org/

 **Structure**